Atlanta's Long Bitter Winter

 Nature's Wrath

 It was tough out there.
-Experts on the radio were warning us not to roll down any windows, advising that in these temperatures you could catch a nasty cold in as little as 30 minutes.
+Experts on the radio were warning us not to roll down windows, advising that in these temperatures you could catch a nasty cold in as little as 30 minutes.

 I was glad I had read the instructions for my scarf.